seymasgin/Seferihisar-Fire-Analysis/README.md

+🔍 Project Overview

-Purpose: calculate NDVI and NBR before/after a fire, compute differences (dNDVI, dNBR), classify burned areas using thresholds, compute burned area in hectares and produce maps and summary tables.
+Goal: Calculate NDVI and NBR before and after a wildfire, compute differences (dNDVI, dNBR), classify burned areas using thresholds, estimate burned area in hectares, and generate maps and summary tables.

 For the post-fire analysis, Copernicus images with 15% cloud cover taken between July 3 and July 11 were used.
 For the pre-fire analysis, Copernicus images with 15% cloud cover taken between June 15 and June 16 were used.
 The images were obtained through the Google Earth Engine platform, where NDVI and NBR indices were also calculated.

+NBR (Normalized Burn Ratio):
+• Specifically designed to measure vegetation damage and burn severity after a fire.
+• Uses the NIR and SWIR bands.
+• Captures spectral responses directly related to fire.
+• Distinguishes damaged or burned areas more clearly.

+NDVI (Normalized Difference Vegetation Index):
+• Indicates general vegetation health and greenness density.
+• Uses the NIR and Red bands.
+• After a fire, NDVI decreases as greenness is reduced, but it can also be affected by non-fire factors such as drought, disease, or soil properties.
+• Its measurements of burned areas may not be as specific as NBR.

+- NDVI can vary due to factors like non-fire vegetation stress, irrigation conditions, or soil effects.
+- NBR detects fire damage more specifically, so it generally identifies burned areas more accurately.
+- Mapping and threshold values may differ (for example, different thresholds may be used for NDVI and NBR).

 Key decisions & thresholds (from analysis):